Spring exhibition (Leningrad, 1954): Contributed Artworks

 For the Exhibition were selected art works created in 1953-1954, also some earlier works.
 All they were exhibited in the first time.
 Some of them were subsequently found in the collections of Soviet Art museums, as well as domestic and foreign galleries and collectors.

 Genre painting was presented of "Practical exercises" by Evgenia Antipova, "On the floating fish factory" by Nikolai Baskakov, "Girlfriend" by Dmitry Belyaev, "Young Figure Skaters" by Dmitry Buchkin, "Pier on the Volga River" by Nikolai Galakhov, "Parting" by Boris Lavrenko, "Our took!" by Yuri Neprintsev, "Skier girl" by Samuil Nevelshtein, "Firstborn" by Vladimir Ovchinnikov, "On the forest plot" by Igor Razdrogin, "The Winter Palace is taken!" by Vladimir Serov, "On the collective farm plantation" by Mikhail Tkachev, "On the Karelian lakes", "The barnyard" by Leonid Tkachenko, "A Meeting", "On the bridge", "Redhead horse" by Boris Ugarov, "Stalin among fishermen of Yenisei River" by Vitaly Valtsev, and some others.

-Portrait was presented of "Portrair of Zvontsova, a teacher of the Leningrad Secondary Art School" by Ivan Andreev, "Portrait of Markov, deputy chairman of the collective farm "Leninsky Put", "Portrait of a vegetable grower Kapelina", "Portrait of the best milker Kuznetsova", "Portrait of sheepman Wilson", "Portrait of stableman Andreev" by Boris Kharchenko, "Portrait of artist Marina Kozlovskaya" by Boris Korneev, "Portrait of Academician Sergei Vavilov", "Portrait of Ira Zykova", "Portrait of graduate student Kostenko", "Portrait of student Krzhyzhanovskaya" by Elena Kostenko, "Portrait of artist Alexander Zaytsev", "Portrait of actress Bokkadorova" by Valeria Larina, "Sleeping girl" by Alexei Mozhaev, "Lena", "Valentina" by Samuil Nevelshtein, "Girl with a doll" by Igor Razdrogin, "A Girl with a bow" by Lev Russov, "Man's portrait" by Victor Teterin, "Portrait of Yurgenson, a collective farm watchman", "Tractor driver Andreev" by Leonid Tkachenko, "Portrait of Kolomiytseva" by Gleb Verner, and some others.
+Portrait was presented of "Portrait of Zvontsova, a teacher of the Leningrad Secondary Art School" by Ivan Andreev, "Portrait of Markov, deputy chairman of the collective farm "Leninsky Put", "Portrait of a vegetable grower Kapelina", "Portrait of the best milker Kuznetsova", "Portrait of sheepman Wilson", "Portrait of stableman Andreev" by Boris Kharchenko, "Portrait of artist Marina Kozlovskaya" by Boris Korneev, "Portrait of Academician Sergei Vavilov", "Portrait of Ira Zykova", "Portrait of graduate student Kostenko", "Portrait of student Krzhyzhanovskaya" by Elena Kostenko, "Portrait of artist Alexander Zaytsev", "Portrait of actress Bokkadorova" by Valeria Larina, "Sleeping girl" by Alexei Mozhaev, "Lena", "Valentina" by Samuil Nevelshtein, "Girl with a doll" by Igor Razdrogin, "A Girl with a bow" by Lev Russov, "Man's portrait" by Victor Teterin, "Portrait of Yurgenson, a collective farm watchman", "Tractor driver Andreev" by Leonid Tkachenko, "Portrait of Kolomiytseva" by Gleb Verner, and some others.